 Film and Video programs are efforts at communicating and just like speaking English, tapping out Morse code, or waving semaphores.
-There is a whole language that can be discovered including words, phrases, grammar, punctuation, rules and common practices.
+There is a whole language that can be discovered including words, phrases, grammar, punctuation, rules, and common practices.
 This language is called Cinematic Language.
-It is the combination of methods and skills that filmmakers choose to convey the central message and the main ideas of the story that they are trying to tell.
+It is the combination of methods and skills that filmmakers choose to convey the central message and the main ideas of the story that they are trying to tell through their films.
 Films of different genres exhibit different cinematic languages.
 Cult films also manifest distinct cinematic language and Mise en Scene.

-Meta-culture is a culture about culture.
-It’s crucial in aiding the circulation of cultural objects: it can, for example, draw attention to artworks and help overcome the forces of dissipation to which culture moving through the world is subject.
-Similarly, we can think of the idea of “meta cult” as not only related to discourse which frames a particular work as a cult but also more generally to works which self-consciously draw on cult – cult as performing cult as it were.
+Meta-culture is crucial in aiding the circulation of cultural objects: it can, for example, draw attention to artworks and help overcome the forces of dissipation to which culture moving through the world is subject.
+Similarly, we can think of the idea of “meta cult” as not only related to the discourse that frames a particular work as a cult but also more generally to films that self-consciously draw on cult – cult as performing cult as it were.
 There has undoubtedly been an increase in such meta-cultural processes in recent times and these can be grouped into three broad categories.
-First the discursive uses of ‘cult’ about films by critics, academics and other types of audiences; secondly filmmakers who self-consciously draw on the cult and who may also become essential commentators on cult cinema; thirdly industrial mechanisms which employ cult as a categorical and/or marketing tool.
+First the discursive uses of ‘cult’ about films by critics, academics, filmmakers, and other types of audiences; secondly, filmmakers who self-consciously draw on cult films and who may also become essential commentators on cult cinema; thirdly industrial mechanisms that employ cult as a categorical and/or marketing tool.

-Another concept related to parody is pastiche: like parody, pastiche depends upon the imitation of other text and relies upon the reader to get it to work fully but unlike parody, it doesn’t mock or satirize; it is called “blank parody”.
-Irony refers to a mood of discourse in which an utterance is double-coded: a conventional sentence may be spoken which means something else, but only an initiated audience will understand this other meaning while the uninitiated may only interpret the plain meaning.
-Irony overlaps with parody, pastiche and satire to the extent that all these processes involve transforming conventionalize codes into other codes, an activity that results in the possible recognition of discrepancy between the two codes.
+Another concept related to parody is pastiche: like parody, pastiche depends upon the imitation of other text and relies upon the reader to get it to work fully but unlike parody, it doesn’t mock or satirize; it is called “blank parody” in films.
+Irony refers to a mood of discourse in which an utterance is double-coded: a conventional sentence may be spoken which means something else, but only an initiated film audience will understand this other meaning while the uninitiated may only interpret the plain meaning.
+Irony overlaps with parody, pastiche, and satire to the extent that all these processes involve transforming conventionalized codes into other codes, an activity that results in the possible recognition of discrepancy between the two codes.

 During the 1970s and into the 1980s there emerged a kind of academic cult around reflexive films.
 One particular genre that made extensive use of the possibilities of reflexivity is the horror genre.
 Because of its particularities, we have expanded on this particular application.
-Reflexivity influenced cult cinema well beyond the horror genre especially through the influence by the ideas of Brecht.
+Reflexivity influenced cult cinema well beyond the horror genre, especially through the influence of the ideas of Brecht.

-While illusionist art strive for an impression of spatiotemporal coherence anti illusionist art calls attention to the gaps and holes and seems in the narrative tissues.
-To the suave continuities of illusionism it opposes the rude shocks of rupture and discontinuity.
+While a filmmaker strives for an impression of spatiotemporal coherence anti-illusionist art calls attention to the gaps and holes and seems in the narrative tissues or films.
+To the suave continuities of illusionism, it opposes the rude shocks of rupture and discontinuity.
 While interest in reflexive techniques largely stemmed from a political interest in filmmaking.
-The 1980s saw a wider interest in reflexive techniques with the rise of postmodernism in the academy.
-As reflexive, intertextual and irony techniques proliferated it became somewhat difficult to uphold a belief that such techniques were themselves necessarily radical or critical.
-Some scholars say that the increasing use of irony techniques in relation to consumerist lifestyles within literature in 1993 was empty rather than critical.
-Such techniques may have once proved critical devices that drew attention to the hollowness of consumer culture but these devices had since been appropriated by that very culture: many advertisements for example employ a self-mocking irony.
+The 1980s saw a wider interest in reflexive techniques in films with the rise of postmodernism in the academy.
+As reflexive, intertextual, and irony techniques proliferated it became somewhat difficult to uphold a belief that such techniques were themselves necessarily radical or critical.
+Some scholars say that the increasing use of irony techniques about consumerist lifestyles within the literature in 1993 was empty rather than critical.
+Such techniques of filmmaking may have once proved critical devices that drew attention to the hollowness of film culture but these devices have since been appropriated by that very culture: many advertisements for example employ a self-mocking irony.